mohit-aggarwal-au/PwcCodingChallenge/README.md

 Further improvements -

 1. Blackbox tests can be written to test rest apis.
 BDD approach can be used to write blackbox test cases using Cucumber.
-2. Further tests can be broken down in following way
+2. Test cases can be broken down in following way
     1. Unit : to test line and branch coverage without invoking a spring application.
 All the dependencies are mocked.
     2. Component: to test the integration between different spring components such as service and repository
     3. Blackbox: to test an API end to end.
 Call to other microservices are mocked